521 series: History

+In December 2019, the first three two-car 521-100 series sets (U01 to U03) for the Nanao Line were built by Kinki Sharyo.
+Unlike older JR West 521 series sets, the 521-100 series sets feature red waistline striping, reminiscent of the body colour used by older 413 and 415 series trains operated on the line.
+By October 2020, a total of fifteen two-car sets were built for JR West.
+Three more sets for the IR Ishikawa Railway (IR06 to IR08) were delivered on 3 December 2020.
+The 521-100 series fleet entered service on the Nanao Line from 3 October 2020.

+Two more 521-0 series two-car sets (J22 and J23) were built by Kawasaki Heavy Industries and delivered to Kanazawa Depot in March 2021.

 Other operators

 16 two-car 521 series sets were transferred to the third-sector railway operating company Ainokaze Toyama Railway for use from 14 March 2015 when JR West handed over ownership of the sections of the Hokuriku Main Line in Toyama Prefecture running parallel to the new Hokuriku Shinkansen.
 Likewise, three two-car sets were transferred to the IR Ishikawa Railway, which took over control of the section of the Hokuriku Main Line in Ishikawa Prefecture from 14 March 2015.
 Two more sets were newly built for the IR Ishikawa Railway.

 Ainokaze Toyama Railway

 As of 1 October 2017, the Ainokaze Toyama Railway 521 series fleet is as follows.

 Five new two-car 521-1000 series sets are scheduled to be introduced over a period of six years, with the first set delivered in December 2017.
 These sets are based on the JR West 3rd-batch design, and are intended to replace the operator's ageing 413 series EMUs.
+On 22 June 2023, it was announced that some of the two-car sets would be lengthened to three cars each in the future after fiscal 2025 to increase transportation capacity on the Ainokaze Toyama Railway Line.

 Sets AK21 and AK22 were delivered in February 2023.